mvenegas011/Project1_Group7/README.md

 And while we used either top 5 metro areas  or all metro areas for analysis to showcase some of the analytical capabilities in this project, We feel we can extend this approach to analyzing and precition for any region or group of metros, depending on the business need.

 ### Missed opportunities
 Given the time constraints, we could not use the data for expanding our analysis for correlation studies.
-We also felt that, given the impact of COVID pandemic, we could not assess the impact of Covid on the housing market.
-We leave this for a separate endeavor.
+We also wanted to study the impact of Covid on the housing market, but could not do so at this time.
+We leave these analyses for a separate endeavor.

 we also envisioned that, in order to expand our study of coorelation between important variables, we may need additional data sources, such as demographic, income, or census data, to supplement the real estate market data.